GILLETTE ransomware removal instructions

 and tell us your unique ID -

-Screenshot of files encrypted by GILETTE (".GILETTE" extension):
+Screenshot of files encrypted by GILLETTE (".GILLETTE" extension):

 - STEP 1.
-GILETTE virus removal using safe mode with networking.
+GILLETTE virus removal using safe mode with networking.

 - STEP 2.
-GILETTE ransomware removal using System Restore.
+GILLETTE ransomware removal using System Restore.

 Windows XP and Windows 7 users: Start your computer in Safe Mode.
 Click Start, click Shut Down, click Restart, click OK.
 During your computer start process, press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, and then select Safe Mode with Networking from the list.